Dir 103 Comparative Law of Common Goods: Cases and Materials

 Course held in English

-The second part of the course aims at researching the evolution of the models of governance and management of the common goods (water, land, natural resources, etc.) through the examination of case studies and material belonging to different legal systems.
+The second part of the course aims to investigate the evolution of the models of management of common goods (water, land, natural resources, etc.) through the deepening of specific and material cases belonging to different legal traditions.